agildav/moviebase/README.md

 # Moviebase-app
-Simple movie listing app using kraken.js
+Movie listing app using kraken.js

 # See the live app